Marcus D. Jones, City Manager -

-Jones has 23 years of public service experience, which includes serving as a deputy secretary of finance for two governors in the Commonwealth of Virginia.
-In each case, he played a major role in protecting the Commonwealth’s coveted AAA bond rating and streamlining government operations.
-He has experience managing complex budgets ranging from $1.2 billion (local) to $50 billion (state).
+Jones has more than 25 years of public service experience at the city and state level.
+His prior experience includes serving as the City Manager, Assistant City Manager and budget director for the City of Norfolk.
+He also served as the Deputy Chief Administrative Officer for Richmond, VA and the Deputy Secretary of finance for two governors in the Commonwealth of Virginia.
 While serving with the state government, Jones gained a strong reputation for his ability to negotiate complex financial and legislative issues across party lines.